Member-Managed vs Manager-Managed LLC (Key Differences)

 You can also elect to be a manager of other LLCs, either jointly with your partners or alone.

-The number of people needed to form an LLC varies based on your state, but you must have at least two.
+The minimum number of members required to form an LLC varies by state, but you'll need at least two.

 Advantages of a Member-Managed LLC